Yeetcoding/Basic_Math_Practice/README.md

 # Basic_Math_Practice
-A series of basic exercises that give you simple math problems to get fast at basic math
+## A series of basic exercises that give you simple math problems to get fast at basic math.